 Families with Children Dominate Single-Family Rental Demand, Single Renters on the Rise in Apartments

-A closer examination of household composition, including single renters and families, as well as living arrangements reveal distinct patterns across rental asset classes.
+A closer examination of household composition, including single renters and families, as well as living arrangements reveals distinct patterns across rental asset classes.

 Rental product offerings are distinctly specialized.
 Small asset multifamily’s affordable profile has allowed the asset class to cater to families.
 However, deeper analysis uncovers its success in capturing single renter demand as well.

-As shown below, single renters living alone and families with children comprised around 70% of all households in small asset properties.
-Single renters alone formed 45% of the total demand1.
+As shown below, single renters living alone and families with children comprised around 70% of all households in small properties.
+Single renters formed 45% of the total demand1.

-This picture is flipped in single-family home rentals, where as expected, families with children formed the modal demand group — representing 45% of total households in this asset class.
+This picture is flipped in single-family rentals (SFRs), where, as expected, families with children formed the modal demand group — representing 45% of total households in this asset class.

-The U.S. Census Bureau’s 2016 American Community Survey (ACS) snapshot for large asset multifamily is strikingly different, where single renters alone comprised nearly 60% of all households.
-Families with children registered at a market share of less than 15%.
+The U.S. Census Bureau’s 2016 American Community Survey (ACS) snapshot for large asset multifamily is strikingly different.
+Single renters alone comprised nearly 60% of all households in large multifamily.
+Families with children made up a share of less than 15%.

-Families without children present an interesting sub-segment, which as we examine in a later blog, is strongly associated with householder age.
+Families without children present an interesting sub-segment.
 This group is equally represented in small and large apartment properties, where they account for 17% of households in both.
-In single-family rental homes, they make up a slightly higher share of 22%.
+In SFRs, they make up a slightly higher share of 22%.

 Distributional Shift Towards Single Renters and Families without Children

-A distributional comparison of household types in 2014 and 2016 indicated some broader movements impacting the rental housing market.
+When comparing household types in 2014 and 2016, there were some broader movements impacting the rental housing market.

 As shown below, small asset properties displayed a noticeable shift away from families with children, whose shares went down by 121 basis points (bps) between 2014 and 2016.
 This is a similar trend across the rental market, which reflects the recent slight uptick in homeownership rates.